Trump, Kim converge on Singapore ahead of high-stakes summit

-US President Donald Trump and North Korean leader Kim Jong Un converged on this island city-state yesterday ahead of one of the most unusual and highly anticipated summits in recent world history, a sit-down meant to settle a standoff over Pyongyang's nuclear arsenal.
+SINGAPORE (AP) — President Donald Trump and North Korean leader Kim Jong Un converged on this island city-state Sunday ahead of one of the most unusual and highly anticipated summits in recent world history, a sit-down meant to settle a standoff over Pyongyang's nuclear arsenal.

-Trump descended from Air Force One into the steamy Singapore night, greeting officials and declaring he felt "very good," before he was whisked away to his hotel, driving along a route lined with police and photo-snapping onlookers.
-Trump travelled to Singapore from Canada, where he met with other world leaders whose countries make up the Group of Seven.
+Trump descended from Air Force One into the steamy Singapore night, greeting officials and declaring he felt "very good" before being whisked away to his hotel via a route lined with police and photo-snapping onlookers.
+Trump traveled to Singapore from Canada, where he a meeting with other world leaders.

-He and Trump are set to meet tomorrow morning in the first summit of its kind between a leader of North Korea and a sitting US president.
-The North has faced crippling diplomatic and economic sanctions as it has advanced development of its nuclear and ballistic missile programmes.
+He and Trump are set to meet Tuesday morning in the first summit of its kind between a leader of North Korea and a sitting U.S. president.

+A U.S. official said Monday that Trump and Kim will first meet one on one with translators in a session that could last up to two hours before they open the meeting to their respective advisers.
+The official was not authorized to speak publicly about internal deliberations and insisted on anonymity.

-Kim smiled broadly last night as he met with Singapore Prime Minister Lee Hsien Loong.
+Kim smiled broadly Sunday evening as he met with Singapore Prime Minister Lee Hsien Loong.

 "The entire world is watching the historic summit between (North Korea) and the United States of America, and thanks to your sincere efforts ... we were able to complete the preparations for the historic summit," Kim told Lee through an interpreter.

-Trump has said he hopes to make a legacy-defining deal for the North to give up its nuclear weapons, though he has recently sought to manage expectations, saying that it may take more than one meeting.
+Trump has said he hopes to make a legacy-defining deal for the North to give up its nuclear weapons, though he has recently sought to minimize expectations, saying more than one meeting may be necessary.
+The North has faced crippling diplomatic and economic sanctions as it has advanced development of its nuclear and ballistic missile programs.

-The North, many experts believe, stands on the brink of being able to target the entire US mainland with its nuclear-armed missiles, and while there's deep scepticism that Kim will quickly give up those hard-won nukes, there's also some hope that diplomacy can replace the animosity between the US and the North.
+Experts believe the North is on the brink of being able to target the entire U.S. mainland with its nuclear-armed missiles, and while there's deep skepticism that Kim will quickly give up those hard-won nukes, there's also some hope that diplomacy can replace the animosity between the U.S. and the North.

-US and North Korean officials are set to meet today in Singapore to make final preparations for tomorrow's meeting.
-White House press secretary Sarah Huckabee Sanders said Sung Kim, the US ambassador to the Philippines who has taken the lead on policy negotiations with the North, will hold a "working group" with a North Korean delegation.
+U.S. and North Korean officials are set to meet Monday morning in Singapore to make final preparations for Tuesday's meeting.
+White House press secretary Sarah Huckabee Sanders said Sung Kim, the U.S. ambassador to the Philippines who has taken the lead on policy negotiations with the North, will hold a "working group" with a North Korean delegation.

-The North Korean autocrat's every move will be followed by 3000 journalists who have converged on Singapore, and by gawkers around the world, up until he shakes hands with Trump tomorrow.
+The North Korean autocrat's every move will be followed by 3,000 journalists who have converged on Singapore, and by gawkers around the world, up until he shakes hands with Trump on Tuesday.
 It's a reflection of the intense global curiosity over Kim's sudden turn to diplomacy in recent months after a slew of North Korean nuclear and missile tests last year raised serious fears of war.

+But it was only Monday morning in North Korea that the government news agency reported that Kim was in Singapore, had met with Prime Minister Lee Hsien Loong and would meet Trump on Tuesday.
+One dispatch by the Korean Central News Agency said North Korea and the U.S. would exchange "wide-ranging and profound views" on establishing new relations, building a "permanent and durable peace-keeping mechanism," achieving denuclearization and "other issues of mutual concern, as required by the changed era."

-Part of the interest in tomorrow's summit is simply because Kim has had limited appearances on the world stage.
-He has only publicly left his country three times since taking power after his father's death in late 2011 — traveling twice to China and once across his shared border with the South to the southern part of the Demilitarised Zone in recent summits with the leaders of China and South Korea, respectively.
+Part of the interest in Tuesday's summit is simply because Kim has had limited appearances on the world stage.
+He has only publicly left his country three times since taking power after his father's death in late 2011 — traveling twice to China and once across his shared border with the South to the southern part of the Demilitarized Zone for recent summits with the leaders of China and South Korea, respectively.

 But it's Kim's pursuit of nuclear weapons that gives his meeting with Trump such high stakes.
 The meeting was initially meant to rid North Korea of its nuclear weapons, but the talks have been portrayed by Trump in recent days more as a get-to-know-you session.
 Trump has also raised the possibility of further summits and an agreement ending the Korean War by replacing the armistice signed in 1953 with a peace treaty.
 China and South Korea would have to sign off on any legal treaty.